Grants to States for Access and Visitation Programs (93.597)

 Beneficiary Eligibility

-Custodial and non-custodial parents and children.
+Custodial and non-custodial parents.

 Credentials/Documentation

-The Governors have designated a single State agency to represent the State in carrying out this responsibility.
+Documentation that the Governor has designated a single State agency to represent the State in carrying out this responsibility.

 Application Procedure